isamaues/SinesTA/ESP32_Files/README.md

-Upload the file to your board using Arduino IDE.
+Upload the file VibrationDecoderESP32.ino to your ESP 32 board using Arduino IDE.